Remember listening to Google Duplex make that terrifyingly human-like phone call to book an appointment at a salon?

 Staying up-to-date with the latest advances in voice technology in security is paramount for businesses interested in adopting it in the future.
 One way to get all the news in one place is by attending the 3-day VOICE Summit in New Jersey.

-With over 5000 expected attendees and more than 500 speakers waiting to share their expertise in everything from chatbots in retail to voice for authentication, this is the event for anyone looking to learn what's happening in voice tech this year and beyond.
+With over 5000 expected attendees and more than 500 speakers waiting to share their expertise, this is the event for anyone looking to learn what's happening in voice tech this year and beyond.
 What's more, the CEO of Pindrop—a company dedicated to securing voice interactions—will be speaking at the event.
 (So get your networking game on.)